Absence & Attendance

 Getting to school on time is important: it means that the teacher is able to begin the day’s learning without interruption and the children are settled.
 If a child is late for school, we ask that he or she goes to the school office to sign the late arrivals book.

 Five minutes late each day adds up to 3 days missed from school over a year.
-15 minutes late adds up to missing 2 weeks over a year!
+15 minutes late adds up to missing 10 days (two school weeks) over a year!
 Please help your child to be punctual as this will help them in later life.